Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The CheckGroup() program creates a list of Work Groups, checks whether the User belongs to the Admins Group, and returns the result.
-If the result value is Admins then the Products Form is open in Read-Only Mode otherwise in Normal Mode.
+The CheckGroup() program creates a list of workgroups, checks whether the current user belongs to the Admins Group, and returns the result.
+If the result is Admins, the Products Form opens in Read-Only Mode; otherwise, it opens in Normal Mode.

 OpnArgs Example

-We try a simple example to learn the usage of this parameter.
+We try out a simple example to learn the usage of a OpnArgs parameter.
 We need a few objects from the C:\Program Files\Microsoft Office\Office11\Samples\Northwind.mdb sample database.

 1. Import the following from the Northwind.mdb sample database: